 First, Ghanaians typically like to eat "real" or traditional food, such as soups or stews and starches at lunch and dinner.
 In most cases, they like to eat similar items for breakfast to set them up for the day (Osseo-Asare, 2005).
 Furthermore, Ghanaians like hot, spicy foods, believing that they cool the body and cleanse it of impurities (Salm and Falola, 2002).
 It is, therefore, unsurprising that different types of cooked meals are being hawked between lanes of traffic in busy streets.
-Dishes such as jollof, waakye, and kenkey are sold in traffic from about 5:30 a.m. to 1:00 p.m. every day.
+Dishes such as jollof,1 waakye,2 and kenkey3 are sold in traffic from about 5:30 a.m. to 1:00 p.m. every day.

 More recent additions to the street breakfast menu include lighter dishes, including different types of porridge made from maize, millet, sorghum, wheat or oats.
 These breakfast cereals are usually served with cupcakes, bananas, boiled eggs, muffins and/or fruit juices.
 Such foods were previously only available at specific outlets.

-1 A one-pot dish prepared by boiling rice in tomato stew/sauce, which is eaten with a sauce, meat or fish, and sometimes vegetables.
 They are attractively packaged, well branded and usually sold by young men and women, some of them in branded t-shirts, aprons and caps.
-One can find brand names such as Awo Komi (kenkey), Koko King (porridges) and Atomic Waakye (waakye with accompaniments such as fish, meat, gari, salad or spaghetti).
+One can find brand names such as Awo Komi (kenkey), Koko King (porridges) and Atomic Waakye (waakye with accompaniments such as fish, meat, gari,4 salad or spaghetti).